1Strategy/turn-key-data-solution/README.md

-# A Turn-Key Data Solution
+# A Quick and Easy End-to-End Data Solution
 ---
+[comment]: <> (Do I use the term Turn-Key or Quick-and-Dirty or Out-of-the-box or Plug-and-Play or some other options?)

 We recently had a professional sports team come to us as a potential client.
 As with any professional sports team, they had a variety of data sources and a need to perform analytics on that data.
 Their data sources were both internal and external, and in a variety of formats.
 The primary sources of their data included their CRM running in Microsoft Dynamics, Ticketmaster daily extracts, Point-of-Sale transaction data, and a variety of miscellaneous internal application data.
 They were wanting to bring all these data sources together to perform analytics to determine the key drivers of season ticket sales, just to start out with.
 They also wanted a turn-key solution that they would not need to babysit themselves or hire people with tech skills to handle.
 They needed to have dashboards for executives that would be able to point to a centralized data repository.
 The dashboards would need to be able to show high level summaries of the data as well as provide drill-down capabilities.
 The final requirement was that this all needed to be done yesterday.

-[Add Somethings about Data Driven Decision Making?]
+[comment]: <> (Add Somethings about Data Driven Decision Making?)

 ![Image](https://upload.wikimedia.org/wikipedia/commons/thumb/1/1d/Major_sports_by_state.svg/500px-Major_sports_by_state.svg.png)